N |

 Ana je odvela Gorana u školu.
 Ana took Goran to school.

-The literal meaning of this verb pair is unscrew.
-What is unscrewed is an object in A:
+The literal meaning of this verb pair is unfold and, by extension, unscrew.
+What is unfolded is an object in A:

 u/c